conghanzheng/conghanzheng.github.io/_pages/teaching.md

 <div id="mc2" class="collapse">
     <i>Schedule of TA Sessions</i> : <a>We will have a total of four sessions, each session will cover one of the following four topics.</a>
     <span style="display: block; margin-top: 10px;"></span>
     <i>Solutions to Problem Sets</i> : <a>For the solution to each problem set, I will post solution code scripts.
-Feedback on your solution will be provided by marking and commenting on your solution PDF, which will be sent to you within one week after it is due.
-Please download the solution pdf and codes before December 13, 2024.
-After that, all solution files will be deleted from here. </a>
+Feedback on your solution will be provided by marking and commenting on your solution PDF, which will be sent to you within one week after it is due.</a>
+    <span style="display: block; margin-top: 10px;"></span>
+    <a>*Please download the solution pdf and codes before <u>December 13, 2024</u>.
+After that, all solution files will be deleted from here.</a>
     <span style="display: block; margin-top: 10px;"></span>
     <ul>
         <li><a href="https://conghanzheng.github.io/assets/TA/MicroeconometricsII_2024/Syllabus.pdf">[Syllabus]</a> and <a href="https://joanllull.github.io/teaching.htm">Course Materials</a></li>